thephpleague/url/dev-master/components/query.md

 ### Add or Update parameters

-If you want to add or to update the query parameters you need to use the `Query::merge` method.
-This method expect a single argument in form of an array or a `Traversable` object.
+If you want to add or update the query parameters you need to use the `Query::merge` method.
+This method expects a single argument in form of an `array` or a `Traversable` object.

 <p class="message-warning">Before merging parameters whose value equals <code>null</code> are filter out.</p>